ClickHouse/ClickHouse/docs/en/sql-reference/functions/uuid-functions.md

 The generated UUID contains the current Unix timestamp in milliseconds (48 bits), followed by version "7" (4 bits) and random values (76 bits, including a 2-bit variant field "2").

-This function is the fastest `generateUUIDv7*` function but it gives no monotonocity guarantees within a timestamp.
+This function is the fastest `generateUUIDv7*` function but it gives no monotonicity guarantees within a timestamp.

 ```
  0                   1                   2                   3